aliuosio/mage2.docker/README.md

 # Magento 2 OSX/Linux Docker Nginx(Pagespeed)-MariaDB-PHP-Redis-Elastic Setup
 * small alpine images except for MariaDB and Elastic Search
 * Change settings under `.env` in root folder
-* Change PHP Versions 7.0, 7.1, 7.2, 7.3 all based on php:alpine docker image
+* Change PHP Versions 7.1, 7.2, 7.3 all based on php:alpine docker image
-* Contaners connect via sockets and not TCP/IP
+* Containers connect via sockets(Redis, MaridDB is in work) and not TCP/IP

 ## Description
 This Setup installs the basic docker containers